wangii/AudioStreamer/README.md

 You must also link against some frameworks to build:

-* Mac - AudioToolbox, CoreServices, and Foundation (last 2 can be replaced with Cocoa)
+* OS X - AudioToolbox, CoreServices, and Foundation (last 2 can be replaced with Cocoa)
-* iPhone - AudioToolbox, AVFoundation (if using the iPhoneStreamer class), CFNetwork and Foundation
+* iOS - AudioToolbox, AVFoundation (if using the iPhoneStreamer class), CFNetwork and Foundation

 The sample apps use some additional frameworks but these are specific to the sample apps.